MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/bi-create-reports-with-xbrl.md

 4. To update or add a new linkbase, choose **Linkbases**.

-5. Select the relevant linkbase or press Ctrl\+N for a new line, select the type of linkbase, and then insert a description.
+5. Select the relevant linkbase or press Ctrl+N for a new line, select the type of linkbase, and then insert a description.

 6. To import the linkbase, on the **Navigate** tab, in the **Linkbase** group, choose **Import**.